inbo/tutorials/content/articles/spatial_mgrs/index.md

 polar regions.
 In what follows, *only the UTM portion of MGRS* is considered.

+Since the MGRS grid between 80°S and 84°N is based on the [UTM grid](#utm-grid), it inherits the complexities of the UTM grid already.
-The MGRS grid pattern between 80°S and 84°N has two important differences with the pattern of the [UTM grid](#utm-grid)—apart from using a different referencing (geocoding) system:
+The MGRS grid pattern between 80°S and 84°N has two important differences with the pattern of the UTM grid—apart from using a different referencing (geocoding) system:

-- In MGRS the UTM grid cell pattern is *intersected* by latitude bands of generally 8° wide (starting at the equator).
+- In MGRS the UTM grid cell pattern is further *intersected* by latitude bands of generally 8° wide.
 Intersecting [UTM zones](#utm-projection) with latitude bands results in large cells called ***MGRS grid zones*** of generally 6° longitude by 8° latitude large.
+This intersection splits the UTM grid cells that overlap the dividing parallels, resulting in extra clipped cells compared to the UTM grid.
 - In MGRS, some of the MGRS grid zones are wider or narrower than 6 longitudinal degrees.
 This has been done to avoid grid zone junctions in specific areas, e.g. Bergen and Oslo (Norway) belong to the same